EgoMoose/photobooth-plugin/README.md

 ## Limitations

 Photobooth has a couple of limitations that are worth noting.
-For most users these will likely not be of significant impact, but I'm listing them here so people can see them before purchase.
+For most users these will likely not be of significant impact, but I'm listing them here so people can see them before getting the plugin.

 General:
 - The plugin can capture any resolution desired, but there are some stipulations.
 Please read the "Full Viewport Captures" section for more details.